support

 Their generosity helps us spark curiosity, inspire creative problem-solving, and offer hands-on science experiences for learners of all ages.
 These partners make it possible for ScienceWorks to grow, innovate, and serve our community with engaging programs, joyful play, and meaningful learning opportunities.
 We’re deeply grateful for their support.

-• Donations are limited to 4 passes per organization per calendar year.
+• Donations are limited to one 4-pack per organization per calendar year.

 Submit a Request